 An Annex to the Memorandum of Understanding on the collaborative working relationships between the

-1.1 This Annex is made in accordance with clauses 6 and 10 of the Memorandum of Understanding (Memorandum) between the Australian Customs and Border Protection Service (Customs and Border Protection) and the Department of Agriculture, Fisheries and Forestry (DAFF).
+1.1 This Annex is made in accordance with clause 10 of the Memorandum of Understanding (Memorandum) between the Australian Customs and Border Protection Service (Customs and Border Protection) and the Department of Agriculture, Fisheries and Forestry (DAFF)

 1.2 The Parties view this Annex as:

 - not intending to create any legally binding obligations; and